 These changes, effective from FY 2025-26, are important for all taxpaying citizens of the country.
 Knowing the new tax regime and relevant regulations can help you make informed decisions regarding your taxes.
 So, what are the top 9 things to know about the new tax regime for FY 2025-26?
 Let’s find out.

 As compared to the old tax regime, the new one was presented as an option that offers relatively better tax slabs and rates.
 This is often one of the first things that taxpayers know or notice about the new regime.
-With the new budget, the slab rates have been changed to accommodate a wider taxpaying demographic.
+With the new budget and the Income Tax Bill 2025-26, the slab rates have been changed to accommodate a wider taxpaying demographic.
 According to the new tax slab rates 2025-26, a total income of up to ₹12 lakhs will be exempt from taxes.
 An additional slab extension of ₹75,000 is also offered, making the total exemption limit 12,75,000.

 While the new regime tax structure in India is a viable option for taxpayers looking to save income tax on a salary of up to ₹12 lakhs, it is important to note that there are almost no exemptions to be claimed under this regime.
 Along with creating more taxpayer-friendly slab rates, the new regime also offers a simplified taxpaying and ITR filing process.
 So, if you are keen on saving tax above ₹12 lakhs, the new regime may not allow you to claim any deductions.